-As Asos reports a 31% sales rise in its first quarter, Drapers takes a look at what city analysts make of the etailer’s performance.
+As Asos reports a 41% increase in sales for the month of December, Drapers takes a look at what City analysts make of the etailer’s performance.

 John Stevenson, analyst at Peel Hunt, said that although Asos delivered a strong performance, because the UK is operating on a lower gross margin to international territories, the stronger UK mix drives a profit downgrade.
 “Our 2013 profit before tax estimate is cut to £52m, with consensus likely to be lower at £50m-£51m,” he said.